b4dpxl/tools/README.md

 ## pass2pie.py
 Takes a password list and generates human readable and CSV output of common passwords, the latter useful for generating charts in Excel

+## pyDNS.py
+DNS server which redirects requests for specified domains to another IP.
+Returns the correct response for all other domains

 ## pyDNSExfiltrateD.py
 Script to act as a DNS listener, and record the lookups to a log file with timestamp & source nameserver IP.
 Useful for exfiltrating data via DNS